equinor/neqsimhome/doc/production optimization/book.typ

 + #strong[Custom objectives and constraints] extend the framework beyond throughput maximization to multi-objective optimization combining production, energy, and emissions targets.
 Pareto front generation with knee-point detection supports decision-making under competing objectives.
 + #strong[ProcessOptimizationEngine] wraps common workflows (maximum throughput, sensitivity analysis, lift curve generation) into single-method calls, reducing the barrier to entry for routine optimization tasks.
 + #strong[CompressorChartGenerator] integration ensures that compressor-limited systems are optimized with full performance-map fidelity, including surge margin enforcement and operating point tracking.
++ #strong[The evaluate() primitive and AgenticProcessOptimizer] turn a flowsheet into a steppable optimization target. `evaluate()` applies a setpoint batch, runs to convergence, gates feasibility, and reads back objectives in one never-throwing JSON call; `AgenticProcessOptimizer` wraps it in a bounded, seeded Nelder013Mead search with quadratic-penalty constraints, a replayable trajectory tape, and a machine-readable readiness self-rating 014 a closed-loop optimizer designed for autonomous-agent and machine-learning workflows.
++ #strong[ProcessModelOptimizationView and the utilization snapshot] extend optimization to full multi-area plants.
+The view exposes plant-wide bottleneck and constraint introspection, while `getUtilizationSnapshotJson()` provides a cheap, side-effect-free capacity observation that serves as the observation half of a closed-loop optimization loop and feeds the `BottleneckTracker`.

 The framework is designed for extensibility: new search algorithms, new constraint types, and new equipment classes can be integrated without modifying existing code.
 For problems that exceed the built-in capabilities, the `ProcessSimulationEvaluator` provides a bridge to external optimization libraries.